frankurcrazy/tcpchan/README.md

-TCPChan
+# TCPChan
-====

 [![PyPI version](https://badge.fury.io/py/tcpchan.svg)](https://badge.fury.io/py/tcpchan)

-***TCPChan*** is a TCP connection multiplexing library that enables working with multiple *channels* in a single TCP connection.
+***TCPChan*** is a TCP connection multiplexing library that enables working with multiple*channels* in a single TCP connection.
 TCPChan can boost the efficiency of the short-lived connections by eliminating the overhead of connection setup, especially in high-latency links (e.g. cross-continental links).

 The core part of the library is decoupled from I/O libraries so it's possible to bring your own I/O library.
 For convenience, an Asyncio-based protocol implementation is provided for easy integration with Asyncio applications.

 Warning: TCPChan is built for fun and educational purpose, it is not fully tested, and neither is it widely deployed.
 Use it at your own risk.

 ## Guide

 WIP

 ### Installation

 #### Install via Pip

 ```bash
 pip install tcpchan
 ```

 #### Install latest version from GitHub

 ```basb
 git clone --depth 1 https://github.com/frankurcrazy/tcpchan
 cd tcpchan; pip install .
 ```

 #### Dependencies

 1. python >= 3.7
 1. fpack >= 1.0.0

 ### Usage

 WIP

 #### Channel

 Inherit `tcpchan.core.chan.Channel` and implements `data_received` callback.

 ```python
 from tcpchan.core.chan import Channel